Hindsight bias: Outcome valence and intensity

 Hindsight bias is more likely to occur when the outcome of an event is negative rather than positive.
 This is a phenomenon consistent with the general tendency for people to pay more attention to negative outcomes of events than positive outcomes.

 In addition, hindsight bias is affected by the severity of the negative outcome.
 In malpractice lawsuits, it has been found that the more severe a negative outcome is, the juror's hindsight bias is more dramatic.
 In a perfectly objective case, the verdict would be based on the physician's standard of care instead of the outcome of the treatment; however, studies show that cases ending in severe negative outcomes (such as death) result in a higher level of hindsight bias.

 For example, in 1996, LaBine proposed a scenario where a psychiatric patient told a therapist that he was contemplating harming another individual.
 The therapist did not warn the other individual of the possible danger.
 Participants were each given one of three possible outcomes; the threatened individual either received no injuries, minor injuries, or serious injuries.
-Participants were then asked to determine if the doctor should be considered negligent.
+Participants were then asked to determine if the physician should be considered negligent.
 Participants in the "serious injuries" condition were not only more likely to rate the therapist as negligent but also rated the attack as more foreseeable.
 Participants in the no injuries and minor injury categories were more likely to see the therapist's actions as reasonable.